RumoOr/DecentMarketSearch/README.md

 ## Getting Started

-Download latest release [here](https://github.com/RumoOr/DecentMarketSearch/releases/download/v1.0/DeventMarketSearch_v1.0.zip).
+Download latest release [here](https://github.com/RumoOr/DecentMarketSearch/releases).
 Start `DMS.exe` to run the app.

 ## Usage

 The app provides some additional features to customize the search of decentraland parcels.

-### Filters

 You can filter results by: